aptkim/ncss-simple-market/README.md

 # Exercise-04

+ > This exercise is still **under construction**.
+If you would like to proceed, please discuss with the teacher.

 Convert the Exchange class to act as a single threaded network server using an event loop.
 Design and generate a structured protocol using Google protocol buffers.

 Suitable for advanced students.